confluentinc/cp-docker-images/docs/README.md

 If you install the [browser extensions](http://livereload.com/) then everything should update every time any files are saved without any manual steps on your part.

+Note: If you're already running the autoreloader, you may need to run `make clean html` if you add new sections.